Franisz/zUtilities/README.md

   - World speed will cycle in the order of set multipliers after pressing `Z`.
 Shortcut can also be changed with `KeyTimeMultiplier` option.
   - Currently used multiplier will be shown next to the time icon.

+- Displays protection icon and value next to the focused npc hp bar.

+  - This feature can be disabled in `gothic.ini` with `ShowTargetProtection` option.

 - Displays coin icon next to the focused npc name if player can pickpocket him.

   - This feature can be disabled in `gothic.ini` with `ShowPickpocketIcon` option.